 5 Suspicious Signs Your Job Interview Went Poorly

 The mind of a job seeker one hour after completing a job interview can operate like a broken record.
 Often times, the broken record plays back the same few questions.
+But how do you know if your job interview went poorly?

 Did they like me?
 Did I answer the questions the way the interviewer wanted?
 Will they call me back?